FawcettB98/Milk_Futures/README.md

 ![RNN Fit](https://github.com/FawcettB98/Milk_Futures/blob/master/images/rnn_act_v_pred.png)

-This plot shows the actual prices against the predicted prices, along with a margin of error for the predictions.
+This plot shows the actual prices against the predicted prices, along with a margin of error of one standard deviation for the predictions.

 The y-axis is the normalized price (converted to a number between 1 and 0), and the x-axis is the number of weeks since 12-04-2016